py-lama/getllm/README.md

 ## Environment Variables

-The package uses the following environment variables:
+The package uses the following environment variables for Ollama integration:

+- `OLLAMA_PATH`: Path to the Ollama executable (default: 'ollama')
-- `OLLAMA_MODEL`: The default model to use with Ollama
+- `OLLAMA_MODEL`: Default model to use (default: 'codellama:7b')
+- `OLLAMA_FALLBACK_MODELS`: Comma-separated list of fallback models (default: 'codellama:7b,phi3:latest,tinyllama:latest')
+- `OLLAMA_AUTO_SELECT_MODEL`: Whether to automatically select an available model if the requested model is not found (default: 'true')
+- `OLLAMA_AUTO_INSTALL_MODEL`: Whether to automatically install a model when it's not found (default: 'true')
+- `OLLAMA_TIMEOUT`: API timeout in seconds (default: '30')

+These variables can be set in a .env file in the project root directory or in the system environment.

 ## License
 This project is licensed under the Apache 2.0 License (see LICENSE file).